 UCS has a non-interest bearing note in the amount of \$250,000 from an individual.
 The note is payable upon request and may be converted to a contribution upon the death or other action of this party.
-The balance outstanding on the loan was \$250,000 for each of the years ended September 30, 2019 and 2018.
-Such amount has been excluded from the debt maturities table above as management believes it is unlikely that payment will be requested under this arrangement.
+The balance outstanding on the loan was \$250,000 for each of the years ended September 30, 2020 and 2019.
+Subsequent to year end, the note payable obligation was released and the amount was recognized as a contribution.